nielsontrung/EasyEvent/README.md

 # EasyEvent
-A web based Event Management system created using Node.js, express, mongodb, and React
+A web based Event Management system created using Node.js, express, mongodb, and React.